 - Pick Data Layer Variable.

-- Paste the variable name that you used in the code in Piwik PRO Tag Manager.
-In our case, it’ll be
+- Paste the variable name you used in your code in Piwik PRO Tag Manager.
+In our example, it is

 analytics_consent

-- Repeat the process for other data layer events that you’ve set in Piwik PRO Tag Manager.
+- Repeat steps 4–8 for the other data layer events you’ve set in Piwik PRO Tag Manager.

 Add a trigger in Google Tag Manager

-After creating variables, you can use them to build new triggers or set conditions for existing triggers.
+After creating variables, you can use them to create new triggers or set conditions for existing triggers.

 To add a trigger, follow these steps: